walisc/WPooW/docs/Menus.md

 When creating a plugin or a theme the chances of only having one menu item is rare.
-In most cases you will have a parent menu item which consist of other sub menus for configuring your plugin/theme
+In most cases you will have a parent menu item which consist of other sub menus for configuring your plugin/theme.

-The Menu interface allows you to create a parent menu item and then append Page Types to it as sub menus
+The Menu interface allows you to create a parent menu item and then append PageTypes to it as sub menus.

-Building on our example from earlier, let say you want to have another Post Type to give summaries of authors and their books.
-Using similar code to the one in the Getting Started section we can have something like
+Building on our example from earlier, let's say you want to have another PostType to give summaries of authors and their books.
+Using similar code to the one in the Getting Started section we can have something like:-

 ```php